Date of Award

 Findings also identified that chiefs rate reliable performance, personality, and trust criteria significantly more important than subordinate police executives in promotion decisions.
 Subordinate police executives rated exceptional performance, demographic, luck and favoritism, and office politics criteria significantly more important than police chiefs in promotion decisions.

 Press, Bill D., "Police Chiefs' Use and Executive Subordinates' Perceived Use of Non-Performance and Performance Based Criteria in Promotional Decisions: Organizational Mobility Channels" (2008).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 180.